taylorialcom/ DataStructures

 In Pictures

-Removed an element from the middle of a LinkedList
+Removing an Element from the Middle of a LinkedList

 Meanwhile, back in the outer class, i.e., the LinkedList class, we've got more to do.
 We can implement the iterator-related methods: